piekarsky/CPP-Playing-Card-Detector/README.md

 - <b> colorBorder function </b> <br/>
-This function fills the area between the rectangle's edges and the outline playing cards in order to search each symbol in a specific area.
-After this function is used in the analyzed rectangle, only the card suits are black.
+This function is designed to fill the area between the edges of the rectangle and the contour cards to search for individual symbols in a specific area.
+After using this function, only card symbols are black in the analyzed rectangle.
-The picture below shows the original image after applying this function
+The picture below shows the original image after applying this and previous functions.

 <img width="550" height="350" src = img/colorborder.jpg/>